Thomas Hanna McMichael: Biography

 During his presidency he rebuilt the campus following a disastrous fire in 1907 that destroyed the main academic building.
 New buildings included the addition of a Carnegie Library, a new main academic building named for the college's first president, a new science building, two women's residence halls and a new gymnasium designed by the noted architect Dan Everett Waid.
 He also modernized and expanded the curriculum.
 After his first eight years in office, the college was recognized in 1911 by the federal government as being of national standing and in roughly the top quintile of 345 colleges.
 Despite the large building program, the college endowment climbed from about $200,000 in 1903 to over $1,000,000 by 1927.
 Furthermore, the physical plant had increased from about $90,000 to a worth of $750,000 and the library had tripled its holdings.

 He also modernized the social life of the campus including the re-establishment of Greek social organizations most notably the Alpha chapter of Pi Beta Phi, the oldest national women's fraternity (aka sorority), which had been founded at Monmouth College in 1867.

 He was elected Moderator of the Presbyterian Church of North America, the highest office in the church, in 1915.
 He was also the founding president of the Chautauqua association in Monmouth in 1904.
+He married Nellie Logue in 1934 (who died in 1937).

 He died on June 23, 1938.